TheRealKasumi/NikoLight/documentation/build.md

 ### MPU6050 (Motion Sensor)

 This part is the easiest and can be done in two ways.
-Place the MPU6050 (Motion Sensor) in the marked place on the PCB.
+Place the MPU6050 (Motion Sensor) in the market place on the PCB.
 Make sure to align it precisely so that the holes and contacts line up.
 Now it has to be soldered to the PCB.
 This can be done directly using the holes or by using small wires.
-Choice is yours.
+The choice is yours.
 Just make sure the sensor can not move and is mounted as low and flat as possible.
-The space is requied later.
+The space is required later.

 ### Micro SD Card Holder

 At first make sure that you bought a fitting card holder by placing it on the PCB and trying to align the contacts.
-Some card holder have tiny plastic pin at the bottom.
+Some card holder has a tiny plastic pin at the bottom.
 These can simply be cut so it lays flat on the PBC.
 If everything seems to fit well, move the card holder aside.
 Use your soldering station to put a **very thin** layer of solder onto the contact plates.